Uberi/University-Notes/GENE123/GENE123.md

 Inductors store energy in magnetic fields.
 An inductor is a two terminal device that is made up of a conductive coil, optionally with a core of ferromagnetic material.

 When current flows into one end of an inductor, it flows out the other end, in the process creating a magnetic field in the coil.
-When the current flowing through it changes, then the
+When the current flowing through it changes, then the ;wip

 Inductors have inductance ($L$), which is measured in Henry ($H$), which is the ability to resist changes in current.

-A 1 H inductor is one such that when the current changes by 1 A, the voltage across the inductor is 1 V.
+A 1 H inductor is one such that when the current changes by 1 A per second, the voltage across the inductor is 1 V.

 Inductance is governed by $V(t) = L\frac{\dee I(t)}{\dee t}$, where $V(t)$ is the voltage across the inductor, $I$ is the current flowing through the inductor, and $L$ is the inductance.